Project – On record

 What must happen

-Financial instutions must not participate in the financing of this project in any way.
-JBIC should immediately pull out of the project because it does not comply with its own standards as the project lacks social and ecological acceptability.
-The private Japanese banks involved should close the loop holes in their coal policies and withdraw their support for the Vung Ang II coal power plant.
+Financial institutions must not participate in the financing of this project in any way.
+In particular, the Japan Bank for International Cooperation (JBIC) should immediately pull out of the project, which does not comply with its own standards.
+The private sector Japanese banks involved should close the loopholes in their coal policies and withdraw their support for the Vung Ang II coal power plant.

 Sectors | Coal Electric Power Generation |